-Right now, I bet you have some clothes in your closet that you need to get rid of.
+Right now, you have some clothes in your closet that you need to get rid of.
 Maybe you have some items that no longer fit, or no longer fit your lifestyle.
-Maybe you just need more space in your closet.
+Maybe you need more space in your closet.
 Or maybe you've decided to embrace the minimalist lifestyle and want to purge your closet of anything that doesn't bring you joy.
 Here are 14 ways to get rid of your clothing.

 - Sell Gently Used Clothing at Your Local Consignment Shop

 Find a local shop in your area that takes used clothing and bring it in to be evaluated.
 Some stores will pay you right on the spot while others may wait to pay you until your items sell.

 - Yard Sale or Garage Sale

 There's no easier way to get rid of your clothing than to hang it up in your yard and stick a price tag on it.

 Every town has a dump day.
 They may call it "bulky waste" day or "large trash collection day," but no matter what it's called, take advantage.
 Box up your used clothing that's in no shape to donate or sell and trash it in bulk on dump day.

 You can donate linens, blankets, and towels to your local animal shelter.
 Be sure to call them first to ensure they take donations.

 eBay, Thredup, Poshmark, Tradesy—there are so many options out there for you to try.
 Thredup conveniently mails you a large shipping envelope so you can pack up your clothes and mail them right back.
 Once they've decided on what they can sell, they send you your payout minus the cost of the shipping bag ($9.95), and you can collect it via Paypal or via a gift card to shop at Thredup itself.
 Tradesy works just like Thredup and, but tends to favor more high-end fashion items.